Benjamin Halliburton talks about the advantages of owning individual stocks in the article, “Do You Have Enough Money to InvestView Blog Post

 CREDIBILITY BACKED BY security

-- Building Benjamins is a division of Tradition Capital Management, LLC (Tradition), an SEC (Securities and Exchange Commission) Registered Investment Adviser who manages over $600 million in assets.
+- Building Benjamins is a division of Tradition Asset Management, LLC (Tradition), an SEC (Securities and Exchange Commission) Registered Investment Adviser who manages over $600 million in assets.

 - As an SEC-registered adviser, Tradition is required to provide services to our customers under the fiduciary standard.
 The fiduciary standard of care requires that a financial adviser act solely in the client’s best interest when offering personalized financial advice.